-• The discount rate changed from 2.33% as of August 31, 2020 to 1.95% as of August 31, 2021.
-This change increased the total OPEB liability.
+- The discount rate changed from 1.95% as of August 31, 2021 to 3.91% as of August 31, 2022.
+This change increased the total OPEB liability. - Lower participation rates and updates to the health care trend rate assumptions were also factors that decreased the total OPEB liability.